railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Opportunities.rst

 To enter details of a phone call, use one of the two following menus:

-* :menuselection:`Sales --> Phone Calls --> Inbound`,
+* :menuselection:`Sales --> Phone Calls --> Inbound` to register incoming calls,

-* :menuselection:`Sales --> Phone Calls --> Outbound`,
+* :menuselection:`Sales --> Phone Calls --> Outbound` to register outgoing calls,

-The phone call will then be visible on the partner form to give you complete visibility of the events about that customer or supplier.
+The phone call will then be visible in the `History` tab of the `Partner` form to give you complete visibility of the events for a customer or supplier.

 ..
 Copyright © Open Object Press.
 All rights reserved.